 This is a motion regarding ownership of a ten-year-old Yorkshire Terrier named Meg, at dispute after a relationship breakdown between the two parties who were married.
 The wife is seeking a declaration that she owns Meg, and for an order requiring the husband to immediately return Meg to her.
-In the alternative, she seeks an order that she have possession of Meg until further agreement of the parties or court order or that on a temporary basis, the parties share possession of Meg on an alternating week basis, with the exchange to take place on Mondays, to follow the parenting schedule with their daughter.
+In the alternative, she seeks an order that she have possession of Meg until further agreement of the parties or court order or that on a temporary basis, the parties share possession of Meg on an alternating week basis, with the exchange to take place on Mondays in conjunction with the parenting schedule with their daughter.
 The husband is seeking the same relief for himself.

-While acknowledging that “there may be a temptation to determine what party would be best able to look after a household pet, given that people who have pets generally thing of them as family members, the developed law is that a dog is to be treated as property” (para.
+While acknowledging that “there may be a temptation to determine what party would be best able to look after a household pet, given that people who have pets generally think of them as family members, the developed law is that a dog is to be treated as property” (para.
 28), the Court followed the factors set out in Coates v Dickinson, including who purchased, raised and cared for the animal as well as what happened to the animal after the relationship changed (para.
 31).
-Given that there was conflicting evidence regarding which party provided primary care for Meg, there was no clear explanation from the husband as to why he denied the wife any time with, or access to, Meg since November 2023, especially since she made numerous attempts to come to some agreement with respect to time sharing for Meg, leaving the Court concerned that further conflict will arise between the parties which will not be in their daughter’s best interests if ownership was not determined at that time.
-There was evidence that the husband had been taking steps to undermine the wife’s claim to ownership, despite her submission of many documents attesting to that (paras.
+Given that there was conflicting evidence regarding which party provided primary care for Meg, there was no explanation from the husband as to why he denied the wife any time with or access to the dog since November 2023, despite her numerous attempts to come to some agreement around time-sharing, which left the Court concerned that further conflict would arise between the parties that would not be in their daughter’s best interests if ownership was not determined.
+There was also evidence that the husband had been taking steps to undermine the wife’s claim to ownership, even with her submission of many documents attesting to it (paras.
 40-44).

 The Court determined that based on the evidence provided, Meg’s ownership belonged with the wife.